zigasancin/wordpress-optimization-toolbox/plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 6.0.1 =
+* changed: more reliable Cloudflare detection for WebP delivery methods
+* fixed: lazy load for external CSS breaking div elements in JS/JSON
+* fixed: call to undefined function from Imsanity
+* fixed: database upgrade check triggers error on MySQL 8.0.17+
+* fixed: delete originals tool is slow
+* fixed: wpdb error when attempting to run migration routine for fresh installs

 = 6.0.0 =
 * added: tool to delete originals from WP 5.3+ auto-scaling behavior (Tools menu)